AbSamad99/kubernetes/readme.md

 # Kubernetes

-A repository containing all the code and notes I wrote while learning Kubernetes
+A repository containing all the code and notes I wrote while learning Kubernetes.